 You Cross Look left, right, and left again before crossing a street or driveway.
 Look over your shoulder for turning cars.
-Listen for ancoming cars that may be behind a parked car, tree, or other obstacle.
+Listen for oncoming cars that may be behind a parked car, tree, or other obstacle.

-Make Eye Contact Don't assume that people driving see you.
+Make Eye Contact

+won't assume that people driving see you.
 Make eye contact with people driving before leaving the curb or edge of the street.
+Be Visible wards and pay

-Be Visible Wear bright colored clothing or reflective gear.
+He VISIDIE Wear bright colored clothing or reflective gear.
 Bright colors are more visible during the day and light colors are more visible in the evening and night.
 Carry a flashlight to be sure you're seen.
-Be aware of secsonal flashlight to be sure you're seen.
-Be aware of seasonal time changes.
-Use Sidewalks when Available Walk facing oncoming traffic if there is no sidewalk so
+Be aware of seasonal Use Sidewalks when Available

-Walk facing oncoming traffic if there is no sidewalk so you can see what is coming toward you.
-Follow the Rules
+Walk facing oncoming traffic if there is r you can see what is coming toward you.

-Be Predictable Obey all stop signs, traffic signals, and guidance from crossing guards.
+Obey all stop signs, traffic signals, and guidance fra crossing guards.
 Never ride against traffic.
-Use hand signals to tell other road users where you're going.
-Decide as a family or group whether to ride on the street or sidewalk.
+Use han signals to tell other road users where you're going.
+Decide as a family or group whether to ride on the street or sidewalk. mals and a

+Be Alert

-Be Alert Watch out for people driving turning left or right, or coming out of driveways.
+BEALETT Watch out for people driving turning left or right, or coming out of driveways.
 Avoid car doors opening in front of you and yield to pedestrians.
 Don't wear headphones or use a cell phone while biking.

-Wear Your Helmet Make sure that it fits properly: snug and level on your head, just above your eyebrows.
+Wear Your Helmet

+Make sure that it fits properly: snug and level on your head, just above your eyebrows.
+Be Visible

-Be Visible Wear bright colored dathing or reflective gear.
-Bright colors are more visible during the day and light colors are more visible in the evening and right use a front bike light and rear reflector to be sure you're seen.
+Wear bright colored clothing or reflective gear.
+Bright colors are more visible during the day and light colors are more visible in the evening and night.
+Use a front bike light and rear reflector to be sure you're seen.

-Make Eye Contact Make sure drivers see you, especially at intersection and driveways
+Make Eye Contact cially at intersections and driveways.

 Lock Your Bicycle When you get to school, lock your bike to a bike rack on school grounds.
-Lock both your front wheel and the bike frame to the rack.
+Lock both your front wheel and th bike frame to the rack.